Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Setup and Measurement

 Three separate measurements were performed, allowing determination of the KI-TWPA gain, the system noise, and individual resonator noise.
 The KI-TWPA gain was measured using the VNA and measuring the difference in transmission with the DC bias and pump tone turned on/off.
-The measured $\sim$15~dB gain profile ($G_{\rm pa}$) of the KI-TWPA is shown in Fig. \ref{fig:schematic} Bottom Right.
+The measured $\sim$15~dB gain profile ($G_{\rm pa}$) of the KI-TWPA is shown in Fig.~\ref{fig:schematic} Bottom Right.
 The relatively low gain is attributed to a smaller than expected critical current parameter for the specific device, not allowing it to be driven with a larger pump \& bias.
-The observed ripples, of $\mathcal{O}$(MHz) periodicity, are likely sourced from an impedance mismatch between the parametric amplifier and other circuitry, as described in Ref. \cite{{klimovich2022, *klimovich2023}}.
+The observed ripples, of $\mathcal{O}$(MHz) periodicity, are likely sourced from an impedance mismatch between the parametric amplifier and other circuitry, as described in Ref. \cite{{klimovich2022, klimovich2023}}, and we discuss some features of these ripples in Appendix \ref{app:KITWPAnonideal}.

 The calibration of the added noise and system noise temperature was done using the aforementioned cold-switch setup with the output signal processed by a real-time spectrum analyzer.
 4 power data sets were collected in this configuration: a 300~K terminated input with the KI-TWPA on ($P_{\rm on}$) and off ($P_{\rm off}$), along with the hot load ($P_{\rm H}$) and cold load ($P_{\rm C}$) measurements.